'Bounce back loans' – help for small businesses and income support for those missing out elsewhere, eg, limited company directors and self-employed

-Small businesses struggling due to the coronavirus can now apply for a new 100% state-backed loan worth up to £50,000, with no interest charged or repayments needed in the first 12 months.
-Here we take you through the loans, bank by bank, and how they can be used to provide income support for those who aren't covered by other schemes – plus the Treasury answers your questions.
+More than 1.5 million businesses struggling due to coronavirus took out a 'bounce back loan' before the scheme closed to applications on 31 March 2021.
+Bounce back loans are 100% state-backed, worth up to £50,000, and with no interest charged or repayments needed in the first 12 months.
+Here we take you through how the loans work and what your options are if you're struggling to repay – plus the Treasury answers your questions.

-The Bounce Back Loan Scheme has been launched because of fears small businesses can't access coronavirus funding quickly enough.
-While we don't normally cover business loans, Martin's made an exception here, because he believes it provides a potentially useful backdoor support system for those who have fallen through the gaps of other measures.
+The Bounce Back Loan Scheme was launched because of fears small businesses couldn't access coronavirus funding quickly enough.
+While at MSE we don't normally cover business loans, Martin made an exception here, because he believes it provides a potentially useful backdoor support system for those who have fallen through the gaps of other measures.
 For example, if you're self-employed but don't qualify for the Self-Employment Income Support Scheme, or for limited company directors (see Martin's limited company directors' help video too).

 Bounce back loans are separate from the Coronavirus Business Interruption Loan Scheme, which is for larger amounts, but not 100% state-guaranteed.
 If you've already applied to that you can apply to have it switched to this scheme if you prefer.